 It’s coming….the day will go dark during the Total Solar Eclipse 2024 across North America – and Ohio is in the path of totality!

-We know it sounds early to make plans for this, but if you intend to travel or book rooms along the path of totality, you need to make plans sooner than later!
+We know it sounds early to make plans for this.
+But to travel or book rooms along the path of totality, you need to make plans sooner than later!

 2024 Total Solar Eclipse in Ohio